catsec/scrambler/README.md

 ## Overview
 Have you ever been worried that your wallet words backup be exposed and used to steal your wallet?

-The **WScrambler** is a secure program designed to scramble or recover wallet backup words using a password.
+The **Scrambler** is a secure program designed to scramble or recover wallet backup words using a password.
 This ensures an added layer of security for your wallet's seed phrase.
 It is intended to be used on an air-gapped and freshly formatted machine to maximize security.

 ## Features